otpcr/otpcr/docs/manual.rst

 **NAME**

-    ``OTPCR`` - Office of the Prosecutor Communication Record 117 of 2019
+    ``OTPCR`` - Office of the Prosecutor Communication 117 of the year 2019

 **SYNOPSIS**